Rick Rand

-Rick W. Rand (born March 10, 1957) is an American politician and was a Democratic member of the Kentucky House of Representatives representing District 47 January 2003 to December 2020 after not running for re-election.
-Rand served non-consecutively in the Kentucky General Assembly from January 1991 until January 1995 in the Kentucky Senate District 26 seat.
+Rick W. Rand (born March 10, 1957) is an American politician and was a Democratic member of the Kentucky House of Representatives representing District 47 from January 2003 to January 2021 after not running for reelection.
+Rand served non-consecutively in the Kentucky General Assembly from January 1991 to January 1995 in the Kentucky Senate District 26.

+Rand was elected to the Kentucky Senate in 1990, defeating incumbent Democratic senator Louis Peniston for renomination.
+He was defeated for reelection in 1994 by Republican Ernie Harris.
+He was first elected to the house in 2002 following the state's redistricting creating an open seat.
+He did not seek reelection in 2020.

 Rand currently serves as Commissioner of the Kentucky Department of Housing, Buildings, and Construction.

 Education

 Rand earned his BA from Hanover College.